OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-15.md

 ## Joshua 15:26

-Amam, Shema, and Moladah,
+Amam, and Shema, and the settlement of Moladah,

 ## Joshua 15:27

-Hazar-gaddah, Heshmon, and Beth-pelet,
+Hazar-gaddah, and Heshmon, and the settlement of Beth-pelet,

 ## Joshua 15:28

-Hazar-shual, Beersheba, and Biziothiah,
+Hazar-shual, and Beersheba, and the settlement of Biziothiah,

 ## Joshua 15:29

-Baalah, Iim, and Ezem,
+Baalah, and Iim, and the settlement of Ezem,

 ## Joshua 15:30

-Eltolad, Chesil, and Hormah,
+Eltolad, and Chesil, and the settlement of Hormah,

 ## Joshua 15:31

-Ziklag, Madmannah, and Sansannah,
+Ziklag, and, Madmannah and the settlement of Sansannah,

 ## Joshua 15:32

-Lebaoth, Shilhim, Ain, and Rimmon—a total of twenty-nine cities and their villages.
+Lebaoth, Shilhim, Ain, and Rimmon—a total of twenty -nine towns along with their villages.

 ---

 ## Joshua 15:33

-In the Shephelah: Eshtaol, Zorah, and Ashnah,
+In the Shephelah: Eshtaol, and Zorah, and the settlement of Ashnah,

 ## Joshua 15:34

-Zanoah, En-gannim, Tappuah, and Enam,
+Zanoah, and En-gannim, and Tappuah, and the settlement of Enam,

 ## Joshua 15:35

-Jarmuth, Adullam, Socoh, and Azekah,
+Jarmuth, and Adullam, and Socoh, and the settlement of Azekah,

 ## Joshua 15:36

-Shaaraim, Adithaim, Gederah, and Gederothaim—fourteen cities along with their villages.
+Shaaraim, Adithaim, Gederah, and Gederothaim —fourteen towns along with their villages.

 ---

 ## Joshua 15:37

-Zenan, Hadashah, and Migdal-gad,
+Zenan, and Hadashah, and the settlement of Migdal-gad,

 ## Joshua 15:38

-Dilean, Mizpeh, and Joktheel,
+Dilean, and Mizpeh, and the settlement of Joktheel,

 ## Joshua 15:39

-Lachish, Bozkath, and Eglon,
+Lachish, and Bozkath, and the settlement of Eglon,

 ## Joshua 15:40

-Cabbon, Lahmas, and Chitlish,
+Cabbon, and Lahmas, and the settlement of Chitlish,

 ## Joshua 15:41

-Gederoth, Beth-dagon, Naamah, and Makkedah—sixteen cities and their villages.
+Gederoth, Beth-dagon, Naamah, and Makkedah —sixteen towns along with their villages.

 ---

 ## Joshua 15:42

-Libnah, Ether, and Ashan,
+Libnah, and Ether, and the settlement of Ashan,

 ## Joshua 15:43

-Iphtah, Ashnah, and Nezib,
+Iphtah, and Ashnah, and the settlement of Nezib,

 ## Joshua 15:44

-Keilah, Achzib, and Mareshah—nine cities and their villages.
+Keilah, and Achzib, and Mareshah —nine towns along with their villages.

 ---